WesleyWong420/CTF-Writeups/iCTF 2022/pwn/binexp-0/README.md

 ### Basic File Checks

-Perform basic file checks to know how the binary was compiled.
+Perform basic file checks to understand how the binary was compiled.

 ```
 ┌──(kali💀JesusCries)-[~/Desktop]